jiachengx/GetVolCurrUtil/README.md

 # GetVolCurrUtil

-  Get electric Voltage and Cureent from Yocto USB Electrical Sensors
+  Get electric Voltage and Cureent value from Yocto USB Electrical Sensors using C#